Andrei Mikhailovich: World title shot 2023 - 2024

 On 27 April 2023, Mikhailovich took on undefeated Venezuelian Edisson Saltarin.
 Mikhailovich got knocked down in the first round but overcame and stopped Saltarin in the fifth.
 In June 2023, it was announced that Mikhailovich would take on Denis Radovan for the top two mandatory positions with the IBF, with the winner guaranteed a World title shot.
 It was revealed that negotiations hit a brick wall where there were disputes over who should have the TV Rights for the fight with the promoter opting for DAZN and Dean Lonergan wanting Sky Arena for New Zealand.
 The fight has been confirmed for 16 December in the UK.
 In February 2024, Mikhailovich and Peach Boxing announced their departure with Dean Lonergan D&L Events and had signed with No Limit Boxing under Matt and George Rose.
 Mikhailovich made his in ring boxing return when he against Australian journeyman Les Sherrington in April where Mikhailovich won by first round stoppage.
-Mikhailovich would be scheduled to fight for the IBF and WBO World Middleweight title in July 2024 against Janibek Alimkhanuly, however, the fight was called off last minute due to Alimkhanuly suffering from server dehydration.
+Mikhailovich would be scheduled to fight for the IBF and WBO World Middleweight title in July 2024 against Janibek Alimkhanuly, however, the fight was called off last minute due to Alimkhanuly suffering from severe dehydration.
 The fight would be postponed to October where only the IBF title was on the line, however, Mikhailovich would lose by ninth round stoppage.

 Post Peach Boxing (2025 - Present)

 In his last fight under Peach Boxing, he took on Australian Blake Wells, which Mikhailovich lost by split decision, which was considered a major upset.
 In 2025, Mikhailovich left Peach Boxing gym, however, is still listed on No Limit Boxing website as one of their fighters.
+In December 2025, it was announced that Mikhailovich had signed with Australian promoter Mick Francis under Tasman Fighters and will move up to November super-middleweight division.